antoineallard/clean_bibliography/README.md

 The fields that should minimally be present in any entries as specified in [minimal_fields.json].

 The journal abbreviations are specified in [abbreviations.txt].
 Note that journals for which no abbreviation is provided will trigger a warning message and the original journal name will be kept in the new bib file.
+The script [cleanup_abbreviations.py] sorts and cleans [abbreviations.txt] and should be used whenever a new abbreviation is added.

 [abbreviations.txt]:         clean_bibliography/config/abbreviations.txt
+[cleanup_abbreviations.py] : clean_bibliography/config/cleanup_abbreviations.py
 [fields_to_keep.json]:       clean_bibliography/config/fields_to_keep.json
 [minimal_fields.json]:       clean_bibliography/config/minimal_fields.json